yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 Access the service endpoint to cause some application measurements to be recorded:
 `curl http://localhost:9080/mpservice/greeting/hello/John%20Doe`

-These measurement will be available at the `/metrics` endpoint, but you can also just see the applications metrics at:
+These measurements will be available at the `/metrics` endpoint, but you can also just see the application metrics at:
 `curl --insecure https://localhost:9443/metrics/application`

 ### MicroProfile Config